 O2 Silver Clef Award Winners 2013

-This is the place to find out who won what at this year's Awards.
+This is the place to find out who won what at last year's Awards.
 Choose an award to find out more...

 Jessie Ware - MusicQubed Best Newcomer Award